 Knowing your why is one of the most important steps to building a successful business.
-But for some business owners, this vital step gets pushed aside or falls to the waste side all together.
+But for some business owners, this vital step gets pushed aside or is skipped altogether for those other more important things covered in those business how-tos.
 I don’t want that to be your story.
-Here are the top three reasons you should know your why in business and 5 easy questions to help you figure out what it is for you.
-After you read this article, why not grab my free Know Your Why Worksheet below.
+In this article, I will cover the top three reasons you should know your why in business and five easy questions to help you figure out your why.

 Reason #1 Your Why Needs to be in the Driver’s Seat